Guarantor loans explained

 Who are guarantor loans for?

 Guarantor loans tend to be used by people with little credit history or a poor credit rating.
+It can be used for those who are looking for a loan or a guarantor for car finance.

 This is because they may struggle to get accepted for other types of loans, as most require a good credit rating and/or a history of having had credit before.